-Nervous tissues function, structure, types of Neurons & Nervous fibers
+Nervous tissues function, structure, types of Neurons and Nervous fibers

 Nervous tissues consist of different types of neurons, all have an axon, they are called neural tissues, Nervous tissue is the main component of the nervous system.
 The nervous system regulates and controls body functions and activity.
 The nervous system consists of two parts: the central nervous system (CNS), and the peripheral nervous system (PNS).

 It is one of the four primary basic tissues from which the body is made.
 It consists of two types of cells; neurons (nerve cells) and neuroglia (supporting cells).

 The neuron or nerve cell is the structural and functional unit of the nervous tissue.

 - Excitability as they respond to environmental changes by the generation of action potential or nerve impulse.